Lists vs Tables

 A list contains related items and displays them consecutively.
 Below are more traits specific to a list:

-• Row items are independent from one another
+• Row items are independent from one another, displaying different attributes

 • Minimal action can be taken on a list item